Norman E Alexander Family S Foundation Inc

 • Medical Research: Support for medical education and research institutions

-• Jewish Education: Educational institutions and programs
+• Jewish Education: Educational institutions and programmes

 What They Don't Fund